Kevin Lacz: Post-military life

 Upon completing his enlistment, Lacz was honorably discharged from the Navy.
 He returned to Connecticut and enrolled at the University of Connecticut with the intention of continuing his career in medicine.
 He graduated magna cum laude with a degree in political science in 2011 and began the application process for physician assistant school.
 In 2012, Lacz moved his family to Winston-Salem, North Carolina to pursue his Masters of Medical Sciences at Wake Forest University.
 He graduated in August 2014.

 Because of his close working and personal relationship with Chris Kyle, Lacz was asked to contribute to his autobiography, American Sniper, through interviews.
 Kyle also discussed Lacz frequently when referencing the 2006 and 2008 deployments (as "Dauber"), laying the groundwork for Lacz's involvement in the production.
 He was hired to provide SEAL technical advising for the film.
 Bradley Cooper also convinced Clint Eastwood to allow Lacz to audition for the role of "Dauber," after which he was cast to play himself.

 Lacz is the spokesperson for Hunting for Healing, a 501(c)(3) charitable organization he founded with his wife, Lindsey.

 Lacz was appointed by Governor Rick Scott of Florida to the District Board of Trustees for Pensacola State College in 2015.
 Lacz is also a professional speaker represented by Greater Talent Network (GTN).
 His memoir about his 2006 deployment to Ramadi, The Last Punisher, was published on July 12, 2016.

 Currently, Lacz works as a physician assistant in northwest Florida and southeastern Alabama, where he is co-owner of Regenesis, a lifestyle and performance medicine medical practice.

+In 2026, the Florida Fish and Wildlife Conservation Commission reported that Lacz along with Richard Reder and Jason Griffin were charged with second-degree misdemeanor “conservation” charges for killing an federally protected American alligator with a power drill.